 In this post, you’ll learn all the most likely causes of a scanner that won’t turn on, how to diagnose them, and how to fix them.

-If your having trouble getting your scanner to connect, check out OBD won’t connect, and for code clearing issues, check out OBD won’t clear codes.
+If you’re having trouble getting your scanner to connect, check out OBD won’t connect.
+For code-clearing issues, check out OBD won’t clear codes.

 Blown OBD Socket Fuse